 The FDA's CERSI Lecture Series are an annual series of talks presented by investigators from each of the four CERSI academic institutions.
 They highlight a variety of regulatory science research topics ranging from new technologies in precision medicine, to leveraging existing data to better inform regulatory decision making, to streamlining real world data capture and analysis in the era of COVID-19.

 UCSF-Stanford CERSI is committed to developing an open-access library of video lectures and seminars in regulatory science:

 - UCSF-Stanford CERSI Education YouTube Channel: Regulatory Science eLearning

-The center builds on the already UCSF-prominent programs in translational and regulatory science —providing a foundation of integrated knowledge in science-based medical product development and regulation ranging from pre-clinical through post-marketing issues in regulatory science:
+The center builds on the already UCSF- and Stanford-prominent programs in translational and regulatory science —providing a foundation of integrated knowledge in science-based medical product development and regulation ranging from pre-clinical through post-marketing issues in regulatory science:

 - UCSF/Berkeley Master of Translational Medicine Program (MTM)

 - Stanford Master of Science in Translational Research and Applied Medicine (M-TRAM)